Voided and cancelled car insurance

 Voided car insurance is any policy that has been ruled invalid by the insurer.
 There are a number of reasons this may happen, but the most common is that the customer fails to pay their premium, or has submitted false or incorrect information to the insurer.

 Ultimately, you’ll want to avoid having your car insurance voided or cancelled at all costs.
-But to do that, you’ll want to understand how this could happen in the first place.
+But to do that, you’ll need to understand how this could happen in the first place.

 What’s the difference between voided and cancelled car insurance?